miklosme/papers/src/app/home.md

+# Daily Digest (January 16, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang:

+Are your distributed agents playing nice?
+A groundbreaking [new algorithm](https://papers.miklos.dev/2501.08512) tackles the thorny issue of untruthful agents in distributed optimization.
+By injecting Laplace noise, it guarantees η-truthfulness without a central authority.
+This is a game-changer for decentralized multi-agent systems, offering robustness to noise and a clear trade-off between truthfulness and performance.

+But wait, there's more!
+Physical AI Agents are here to bridge the gap between cognitive reasoning and real-world action.
+A [proposed modular architecture](https://papers.miklos.dev/2501.08944) combines perception, cognition, and actuation, while the innovative Ph-RAG framework connects physical intelligence to industry-specific LLMs.
+Get ready for a revolution in autonomous vehicles, warehouse robotics, and more!

+For the game theorists out there, we've got a deep dive into [symmetries in multi-agent games](https://papers.miklos.dev/2501.08905).
+While finding general symmetries is computationally hard, there are promising avenues for leveraging symmetries in specific scenarios.
+This could be a goldmine for simplifying LLM-based multi-agent systems.

+Speaking of cooperation, the [DNA-MARL approach](https://papers.miklos.dev/2501.08778) is breaking new ground in training cooperative agents with limited information.
+By using local communication and a consensus mechanism, it's paving the way for privacy-preserving, decentralized multi-agent systems.
+LLM developers, take note!

+In the realm of collective decision-making, a [fascinating study](https://papers.miklos.dev/2501.08595) connects margin-based voting rules to axioms of voter equality.
+This could be crucial for designing fair aggregation mechanisms in LLM-based multi-agent systems.

+Warehouse logistics getting you down?
+A [comprehensive review](https://papers.miklos.dev/2501.08726) of Task Allocation algorithms for mobile robot fleets highlights the potential of AI-driven approaches, especially reinforcement learning.
+LLMs could take these optimization techniques to the next level!

+Ever wonder how different types of information spreaders impact network cascades?
+A [new study](https://papers.miklos.dev/2501.08498) reveals the critical role of "Simple Spreaders" and "Threshold-based Spreaders" in various network structures.
+This has major implications for managing information flow in multi-agent systems and combating misinformation.

+Finally, urban air mobility gets a boost with a [novel approach](https://papers.miklos.dev/2501.08933) using shared scheduling protocols to prevent collisions.
+This decentralized method offers valuable insights for resource management and conflict resolution in multi-agent web applications.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of AI research!

 # Daily Digest (January 15, 2025)

 Hold onto your hats, AI enthusiasts!
 We've got a whirlwind tour of cutting-edge research that's pushing the boundaries of multi-agent systems and LLMs.
 Let's dive right in!